davidmolina/davidmolina.github.io/resume.md

 # Co-Organizer

-*[Ruby on Rails PDX](http://www.meetup.com/ruby-on-rails-pdx/) - Portland, Oregon, Feb 2016 to Present*
+*[Ruby on Rails PDX](http://www.meetup.com/ruby-on-rails-pdx/) - Portland, Oregon, Feb 2016 to May 2016*

 Co-organizer with two other rubyist, Chris Hough and Layne McNish, bringing together developers and expose new folks to the rails application framework together in a comfortable, relaxed setting.